-How to perform a Mercy in Mortal Kombat 11
+How to Perform Mercy in Mortal Kombat 11

 To actually perform a Mercy in MK11, you should wait for the final round and the end-match moment - the sign Finish Him/Her appears on the screen, and you can perform your Fatality.
 Instead of this, activate your Mercy: